Silverzonegames/.github/profile/README.md

 ## Silverzone Oy
 Silverzone is a finnish indie game studio.
-We do a lot of programming and digital desing.
+We do a lot of programming and digital design.
 If you want to contribute, please see .github/contribution-guide and find a project you want to commit to.
 We are planning to make libraries and add-ins for other developers and consumers in general.